-Investigator Jennifer Gerton, PhD, recently appeared on KU Cancer Center’s #BenchToBedside to explain how scientists and cancer survivors are working together to decipher DNA
+Investigator Jennifer Gerton, PhD, appeared on KU Cancer Center’s #BenchToBedside to explain how scientists and cancer survivors are working together to decipher DNA

-Investigator Jennifer Gerton, PhD, from the Stowers Institute for Medical Research recently appeared on KU Cancer Center’s #BenchToBedside to explain how scientists and cancer survivors are working together to decipher DNA and build the foundation for future cancer therapies.
+Investigator Jennifer Gerton, PhD, from the Stowers Institute for Medical Research appeared on KU Cancer Center’s #BenchToBedside to explain how scientists and cancer survivors are working together to decipher DNA and build the foundation for future cancer therapies.

 During the program, Gerton explained that she participates in a research advocacy initiative at the cancer center called PIVOT, Patient and Investigator Voices Organizing Together, to help patients understand how genetics play a role in their disease.